stakater/developer-handbook/content/kubernetes/storage.md

 Additionally, running NVMe drives with a slow virtual storage technology can render them no faster than a mechanical disk.

-See the On-Premesis Storage Infrastructure below for more infrastruction on recommendations on how to properly configure physical storage infrastructure for maximum performance.
+See the On-Premesis Storage Infrastructure below for more infrastructure on recommendations on how to properly configure physical storage infrastructure for maximum performance.

 ### 2 - Block Storage